Adapter Design Pattern

 The Adapter Pattern solves this by creating a class that converts the interface of an “Adaptee” class into the “Target” interface that the “Client” expects.

-According to the course material, there are four key roles in this structure:
+According to the GoF catalog, there are four key roles in this structure:

-- Target: The interface the Client wants to use (e.g., a
+- Target: The domain-specific interface the Client wants to use (e.g., a

-Duckinterface withquack()andfly()). - Adaptee: The existing class with the incompatible interface that needs adapting (e.g., a
+Duckinterface withquack()andfly()).
+In GoF’s motivating example, this isShape. - Adaptee: The existing class with an incompatible interface that needs adapting (e.g., a

-WildTurkeyclass thatgobble()s instead ofquack()s). - Adapter: The class that realizes the Target interface while holding a reference to an instance of the Adaptee.
+WildTurkeyclass thatgobble()s instead ofquack()s).
+In GoF, this isTextView. - Adapter: The class that adapts the interface of Adaptee to the Target interface (e.g.,

 In the “Turkey that wants to be a Duck” example, we create a TurkeyAdapter that implements the Duck interface.
 When the client calls quack() on the adapter, the adapter internally calls gobble() on the wrapped turkey object.
+Because turkeys can only fly short distances, the adapter calls the turkey’s fly() method five times to compensate when a duck-style fly() is requested.
 This syntactic translation effectively hides the underlying implementation from the client.

 UML Role Diagram